trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Note:

-1. IBHK users do not have “**Never lock Trader Workstation**” and “**Auto restart**” in TWS.
-It is suggested for IBHK users to use IB Gateway in order to  have stable API connection because IB Gateway won’t be locked due to  inactivity.
-Also, IBHK users can choose “**Auto restart**” in IB Gateway.
+1. IBHK users do not have Ã¢â‚¬Å“**Never lock Trader Workstation**Ã¢â‚¬Â and Ã¢â‚¬Å“**Auto restart**Ã¢â‚¬Â in TWS.
+It is suggested for IBHK users to use IB Gateway in order to  have stable API connection because IB Gateway wonÃ¢â‚¬â„¢t be locked due to  inactivity.
+Also, IBHK users can choose Ã¢â‚¬Å“**Auto restart**Ã¢â‚¬Â in IB Gateway.